brunocs90/Docker/README.md

 ### 3. swarm-stack

 This folder contains the files to build a multi-container web app with Swarm Stacks.
-- Python flask app with redis cache that also returns hostname of container servicing request.
+- Python flask app with redis cache that also returns hostname of container service request.

 ```bash
 docker image build -t brunocs90/gsd:swarm-stack .